In NYC, ads for jobs will have to say what they pay

 NEW YORK (AP) — Help wanted.
 The job: putting one of the nation’s most far-reaching salary disclosure laws into practice.
 Location: New York City.

+But on the cusp of implementing the measure, lawmakers voted Thursday to postpone it for five months after employers waved red flags, though businesses didn’t get some other changes they wanted.

-The debate marks a prominent test for a burgeoning slate of U.S. “pay transparency” laws.
+The debate marked a prominent test for a burgeoning slate of U.S. “pay transparency” laws.
 And the answer seems simple to Brooklyn restaurant server Elizabeth Stone.

 “I believe I deserve to know how much I can make as a waitress,” she said.